 Ali is also a central figure on the AgriFoRwArdS CDT advisory board.
 There is possibly no better person to talk with about the challenges faced by British farmers and the need for the right technological solutions to support them.

 The students arrived at Stocks Farm around 09:45 ready for a 10:00 AM introduction and farm tour.
-It was an early start to the morning with Rachel, Grey, Garry and Xumin setting off from Lincoln at 06:45 and James (who’s family farm is in the locality) meeting us at the farm.
+It was an early start to the morning with Rachel, Grey, Garry and Xumin setting off from Lincoln at 06:45 and James (who is from Herefordshire) meeting us at the farm.

 Upon arrival it was immediately apparent that this was hops county.
 Across the rolling Malvern Hills you could see several oast houses, with their extravagant kiln roofs, including those on Stocks Farm itself.
 Although more modern techniques are now employed to dry the hops, it was wonderful to see them interspersed across the landscape.